 Smith College launched the WFI program in fall 2001 to ensure that Smith students acquire the skills to understand and manage finances in their personal, professional, family and community lives.
-By transitioning from a program to a permanent center in spring 2011, Smith recognizes financial literacy as vital to achieving leadership of all kinds in today's complex world.
+By transitioning to a permanent center in Spring 2011, Smith demonstrated that it recognizes financial literacy as vital to achieving leadership of all kinds in today's complex world.

 - increase awareness of the importance of financial literacy among students at Smith

 - give Smith students the knowledge and skills to tackle life's financial decisions

 - provide hands-on opportunities for Smith students to implement financial lessons learned through our courses